 The 2022 SHRMLabs Better Workplaces Challenge Cup competition highlights the most innovative HR technology startups today.

-Here's a look at one of the finalists, Inclusivv, based in Atlanta.
+Here's a look at one of the finalists, Vinco, based in Monterrey, Mexico.

-Jenn Graham, founder and CEO of Inclusivv, spoke with SHRM Online about the product and how it improves work and the practice of human resources.
+Lissy Giacomán, co-founder and CEO of Vinco, spoke with SHRM Online about the product and how it improves work and the practice of human resources.

 SHRM Online: What does your product do?

 Giacomán: Vinco serves as a bridge between employers seeking to upskill and retain their workforce, working adults who want to earn credentials, and educational institutions looking to drive their enrollment online.
 We make it easy for HR teams to upskill their employees at scale, and we do so by connecting their employees with more than 2,000 top educational programs for working adults and by providing personal coaches to help workers be successful students, all while improving employee retention and productivity.

 SHRM Online: How does the technology improve the workplace?